2025 Shuttles

 About our shuttle services

-From our location in Incline Village, we operate shuttle services that take riders to the start of two distinctly different but equally epic Tahoe Mountain Bike rides.
+Our shuttle services take riders to the start of three distinctly different but equally epic Tahoe Mountain Bike rides.
 Guests can park in our lot at the shop (located behind the Tunnel Creek Cafe) and get a lift to their desired ride destination.

-Both the TRT route from Tahoe Meadows and the Flume Trail route from the Incline Flume Trailhead will end right back at the shop.
+Both the TRT ride from Tahoe Meadows and the Flume Trail ride from the Incline Flume Trailhead will end right back at the shop.
+The Cap to Tahoe ride ends in Carson City.

 Enjoy the ride!